Qom University of Medical Sciences: History

 The agreement on establishing a School of Nursing and School of Public Health was announced by the Ministry of Health and Medical Education.
 In 1997 the school began work by admitting students for a B.Sc in nursing.
-In 1998, the Development Center for Medical Universities agreed to admit students in Environmental Health to the school and the first group began their course in February 1999.

-In the next step, ratified by the Ministry of Health and Medical Education in 2000, six subordinate hospitals of the school including Hazrat Zahra, Kamkar Arab Nia, Nekooei Hedayati, Fatemi Sahamieh Children's Hospital, Izadi and Hazrat Masoomeh became teaching hospitals.
-Then admitting students in Operating Room and Professional Health courses was agreed by the development center for medical universities in 2002.
+In 1998, the Development Center for Medical Universities agreed to admit students in Environmental Health to the school and the first group began their course in 1999.
+In the next step, ratified by the Ministry of Health and Medical Education in 2000, six subordinate hospitals of the school became teaching hospitals.
+The first group of medical students was admitted and began their courses in 2004.
+Qom University of Medical Sciences consists of three schools, five majors, 51 faculty members and PhD students on scholarship, approximately 720 students and some invited professors.